theBlackBoxSociety/HTML-CSS-tutorial/03_css.md

 ## Commonly used properties

 There are hundreds of properties.
-See https://developer.mozilla.org/en-US/docs/Web/CSS/Reference for a complete list.
+See [a complete list](https://developer.mozilla.org/en-US/docs/Web/CSS/Reference).
 Here we only mention the commonly used ones.

 ### `color`